 - goal setting – for step count or floors climbed, for example

-- motivational reminders that nudge you to get moving
+- motivational reminders – your tracker will vibrate to nudge you to get moving

-- sleep tracking – which is handy if one of your other resolutions for 2019 is to get more shut-eye.
+- sleep tracking – which could be handy if one of your other resolutions for 2020 is to get more shut-eye.

 Alternatively, you could get a smartwatch with hidden fitness features.
 The Withings Steel HR Sport (below, £190) looks like a traditional analogue watch, but also comes with basic fitness and smart features.
 That might appeal if you don’t want to announce to the world that you’re concerned about your fitness.